 Nevertheless, the Focus forced all of Ford’s European rivals to raise their game, so much so, that for a few years at least, independent suspension became a far more common fitment to C-segment offerings, as indeed was the notion of superior dynamics.

-With the Focus (and much of its immediate pre and post-millennium product) Ford really did give you more, democratising excellence to the benefit of the customer (who perhaps didn’t necessarily appreciate the gesture), if not to Dearborn’s bottom line.
+With the Focus (and much of its immediate pre and post-millennium product) Ford really did give its customers more, democratising excellence to the benefit of the end-user (who perhaps didn’t necessarily appreciate the gesture), if not to Dearborn’s bottom line.

-Twenty years on, and the Focus has lost its individuality and in its current iteration marks a repudiation of some of the founding model’s guiding principles.
-Rigorous control of cost and the necessity to scrape any discernible margin being more pressing concerns than offering the customer more than its rivals.
-High ideals don’t pay the bills, and as Ford contemplates the prospect of an even more fundamental retreat, we could be witnessing the Focus’ swansong.
+Twenty years on, and four (and a facelift) iterations later, the Focus has lost its individuality and in its current generation marks a repudiation of most of the founding model’s guiding principles.
+Rigorous control of cost and the necessity to scrape any discernible margin now being more pressing concerns than offering the customer more than its rivals.
+High ideals don’t pay the bills, and as Ford contemplates the prospect of an even more fundamental retreat, we could be witnessing the Focus’ end-days.

-The dilution of the nameplate’s substance could be said to stand as a metaphor for a broader loss of focus, but that’s probably a little simplistic, given that the European c-segment resembles a very different animal some two decades after the model’s debut.
-But by the same token, something similar could be said about Ford.
+The dilution of the nameplate’s substance could be said to stand as a metaphor for a broader loss of focus, but that’s probably a little simplistic, given that the European C-segment resembles a very different animal some two decades after the first generation model’s debut.
+But by the same token, something a good deal similar could be said about Ford.

 With thanks to SL.